 About the role

-The position supports the achievements of GA in landscape restoration and conservation through the development and application of best practice restoration science to planning and delivery of projects.
-The position is accountable for the provision of technical support and overseeing the on-ground delivery of Greening Australia’s projects within the Reef Aid program.
-The position will also be responsible for small project teams, regional areas and asset management and reports directly to the Operations Manager.

 The position is accountable for the provision of technical support and overseeing the on-ground delivery of Greening Australia’s projects within the Reef Aid program.
 The position will specifically lead the development and implementation of projects, catalysing large-scale ecological restoration of riparian/wetland areas, streambanks and eroded grazing lands in the Reef catchments of QLD.
 The position will also be responsible for small project teams, and asset management and reports directly to the Operations Manager.

 Key Position Accountabilities